youwen5/liminalOS/README.md

 This is a repository that implements liminalOS, my personal Linux distribution based on [NixOS](https://nixos.org/).

+> **lim·i·nal**
+>
+> 1. between or belonging to two different places, states, etc.

+The goal of liminalOS is to allow my computing environment to exist in different places (computers) at the same time, without the minor disparities, issues, and inconsistencies that arise from traditional approaches such as scripting.
+This works exceptionally well, demonstrated by the fact that I have the exact same environment across three separate machines, spanning two completely different CPU architectures.

 Traditionally, we expect to configure each of our computers separately.
 We have a general idea of the programs, settings, and minor tweaks that we like to make on every computer, but we have to manually set all of these up.
-Many Unix hackers have therefore created sprawling installation scripts to manage their various systems so they can be deployed in a predictable manner each time.
+Many Unix hackers have thus created sprawling installation scripts to manage their various systems so they can be deployed in a predictable manner each time.
 Of course, scripts are still heavily dependent on environment and prone to breakage.
 When they inevitably break, the system is left in a malformed state, where some setup actions have been taken and others have not, and it is up to the system administrator to fix the failing script and ensure the system is set up properly.
+Also, updating existing machines and rolling back to previous states is a separate, even more difficult issue to solve with this approach.

 In essence, the primary failure of setup scripts is that they are _imperative_ - they must specify precisely _how_ to set up the system, down to minute details, whereas in a _declarative_ approach, the user can simply specify what the system _should look like_, and abstractions take care of the _how_.
+This is what NixOS does, and it gives you remote syncing, versioning (via `git`), and rollbacks _for free_.

 NixOS provides the key tools for reliably deploying systems - namely, a _purely functional_ package manager that's reproducible by default and the necessary